RadiantByte/ModdedPE-Plus/README.md

   - 3D and 4D skins
   - Animated skins and capes
   - Render Dragon shaders
-- **[BetterRenderDragon](https://github.com/QYCottage/BetterRenderDragon)** - Provides shader-related enhancements, currently force enables vibrant visuals in ModdedPE
+- **[BetterRenderDragon](https://github.com/QYCottage/BetterRenderDragon)** - Provides shader-related enhancements, currently force enables vibrant visuals in ModdedPE Plus
 - **[MaterialBinLoader](https://github.com/ddf8196/MaterialBinLoader)** - Adds Render Dragon shader support

 ### Installation
 1. Download the desired .so mod files
-2. Open ModdedPE
+2. Open ModdedPE Plus
 3. Navigate to the Manage NMods tab
 4. Tap "Add SoMod" and select your .so files
 5. Enable the mods you want to use